carbonati/chowder-implementation/README.md

 The final output is passed through one last sigmoid function and used for evaluation.

-The code should be annotated thoroughly with comments to guide what important are accomplishing.
+The code should be annotated thoroughly with comments to guide what important lines are accomplishing.